Based on the graph f(x)f\left(x\right)f(x), describe the graph ... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

-Based on the graph f(x), describe the graph of the derivative f′(x) at the point x=−1.
+Based on the graph f(x), describe the graph of the derivative f′(x) on the interval (0,∞).

 A